danpdraper/eia/README.md

 #### Preamble

 The next step is to remove all characters in the legislation prior to the first header.
 To do so, find the first header in the unprocessed legislation.
 It will be something like 'Title I ...', 'Chapter I ...' or 'Section I ...' (or the equivalent in the legislation's language).
 Let's assume for illustration purposes that the first header reads 'Title I General Provisions'.
-Assuming furthermore that there is no other header that starts with 'Title I' in the legislation, I would update my preprocessing script as follows:
+Assuming furthermore that there is no other header that starts with 'Title I' in the legislation, you would update your preprocessing script as follows:

 ```
 # New function